kainzilla/zfs-autobuild/README.md

 # systemctl enable --now zfs-autobuild.service
 ```

-Installation instructions for immutable systems are in progress.
+Installation instructions for immutable systems are in progress, but the `ignition-creator.sh` script can create MachineConfig files when run on systems with `make` and `butane` installed.

 ## Usage